eighred/brand/README.md

-# 📘 Eighred Brand Assets
+# 📘 Eighred logo and brand assets

-## Download the Eighred logo and brand assets
+This repository contains the logo and other brand assets of the Eighred brand.

 ---